AlessandroDeFrancesco/AndroidUtils/README.md

-# Anroid Kotlin Utils
+# Android Kotlin Utils

 A useful Android module that implements functions and extensions written in Kotlin for common tasks on:

-- Files
+- Files (ex: download file from URL)
-- Bitmaps
+- Bitmaps (ex: download image as PNG from URL)
-- Animations
+- Animations (ex: animate a view to flip it)
-- Views
+- Views (ex: get all children of a view)